 - And don’t forget ambient music!
 Choose songs without lyrics, of the instrumental variety for relaxation or meditation.
 You might want themes that emulate sounds of nature (rain, ocean waves, waterfalls, birds, etc.).

 Special oils are also required.
-They are easy to obtain because they’re sold in specialized stores.
+They’re easy to obtain because they’re sold in specialized stores.

 Check whether the skin of the person receiving the massage is sensitive, or if you need to purchase a special type of oil.
 The mildest options are almond and jojoba oil (or you can even use baby oil).

-Towels are essential, especially if they are warm.
-Use a special heater to warm them.
+Towels are essential, especially if they’re warm.
+Use a special heater to warm them up.

-The most important thing is that they are used to cover the person who will receive the massage, and also to keep them comfortable if you have cold hands.
+The most important thing is that they’re used to cover the person who’ll get massaged, and also to keep them comfortable if you have cold hands.
 At the end of the treatment, you’ll need them to remove any excess oil.